blue-yonder/devpi-cleaner/README.rst

 Devpi Cleaner
 =============

-A utility to clean packages from a devpi server.
-Given a package and version specification it will remove the package from all indices of a given user.
+Léon, the devpi cleaner, helps to batch remove files from a devpi server.
+Given a package and version specification it will remove the specified versions of a package from all indices of a given user.

 Use Cases
 =========